 Will it place Guyana in debt?

-Guyana has applied for US$646 million (approximately GY$135 billion) in loan support from the United States Export-Import Bank to help meet the cost of its side of the project.
-The government has faced some criticism for taking on more debt recently, but top officials are confident the country can manage more debt, given the expansion of its economy.
-The Bank is taking some time to review the application.
-So, the government has started paying the contractor from its treasury to mitigate delays.
+The government secured full approval for a US$526 million loan from the United States Export-Import Bank that will cover the cost of materials exported from the U.S. by CH4-Lindsayca.
+The government has faced some criticism for taking on this debt, but top officials are confident the country can manage it, given the expansion of the economy.

 Will Guyana be indebted to Exxon?

-No, but Exxon and its partners will need to recover their investment in the project.
-They plan to implement an agreement for the sale of the transported gas to the government.
+No, but Exxon and its partners will need to recover their investment in the project through a gas sales agreement.
 Head of the Gas-to-Energy Task Force, Winston Brassington, said Guyana will pay the co-venturers US$55 million annually for 20 years.
 He estimated that the commercialization of the excess NGLs will earn Guyana about US$100 million per year, providing the revenues to meet the annual payments and make a profit.

 Is this project feasible?